 Early Life

-Fernando Roberto Moreira Salles was born in Rio de Janeiro in 1946.
-He is the son of Walther Moreira Salles, the founder of Unibanco, and Helène Matarazzo.
-His family has a long history in banking, dating back to the Casa Bancária Moreira Salles, founded by his grandfather.
-His father was also a Brazilian ambassador to the United States.
+Fernando Roberto Moreira Salles was born in 1946 in Rio de Janeiro, Brazil.
+He is the son of Walther Moreira Salles, the founder of Unibanco and a former Brazilian ambassador to the United States.
+The Moreira Salles family has a long history in the banking industry, dating back to 1924 with the establishment of Casa Bancária Moreira Salles.

 Rise to Success